v2sCollections/City-of-Dreams/README.md

 - Fixes the dark box shadows cast by holo text screens using ray/path tracing.
 - Fixes textures on Dino Dinovic's chest tattoo.
 - Fixes disable the hiding, of the Stamina bar.
+- Fixes the issue where the slowest cars had the harshest delivery timers for Muammar's repeatable courier missions.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)